Medical skin recoloration

-Persons wishing camouflage procedures should be aware this process is not a quick one.
+If you need camouflage procedures please be aware this process is not a quick one.
 First, we need to do test patches in the area to find the best skin tones for you.
 We need to allow complete healing between tests.
 Sometimes one test will do it, other times it may take several.
 Test patches are every 4-8 weeks.
 The skin must heal completely for a good color reading.

 Once we have identified the best pigments we can start the coloration process.
 Treatments are every 4-8 weeks.
 The skin must heal completely before more skin tones are added.
-Success requires time and commitment on the part of both the client and the technician.
+Success requires time and commitment on the part of both your part and mine.

 Medical skin recoloration considerations: